 Servicers must have an internal written policy which defines what the servicer considers a change in circumstance and outlines when a borrower will be reevaluated for HAMP.
 Servicers may limit the number of reconsideration requests in accordance with its written policy and must apply the policy consistently for all similarly situated borrowers.
 The servicer's policy must allow a borrower to request re-evaluation based on a change in circumstance at least one time.
-Notwithstanding the foregoing, a mortgage loan that was evaluated for but not offered a HAMP Tier 1 modification prior to June 1, 2012 for the reasons described herein, must, upon receipt of a request from a borrower on or after June 1, 2012, be considered for at least one reevaluation for HAMP without need to show a change in circumstances.
+Notwithstanding the foregoing, a mortgage loan that was determined ineligible for a HAMP Tier 1 modification prior to June 1, 2012, absent a change of circumstances, must, upon receipt of a request from a borrower on or after June 1, 2012, be evaluated for HAMP Tier 2 without need to show a change in circumstances.